-Guided tours can range from the relaxing and rejuvenating, like the Sonoran Desert Meditation & Yoga Retreat, to the extreme like trekking to the Mt.
-Everest Base Camp in Nepal.
+Guided tours can range from the relaxing and rejuvenating, like the a Desert Meditation & Yoga Retreat, to the extreme like trekking to the Adventuring through the Swiss Alps.
 Whatever kind of escape you’re looking for, there’s a trip for that.

-Though there are several ways to find great guided tours, we recommend going through companies like Group Bookd, which will perfectly match you with only the most trusted, high-quality guided tours via our award-winning travel partners.
+Though there are several ways to find great guided tours, we recommend going through companies like Group Bookd, which will perfectly match you with only the most trusted, high-quality guided tours via our direct to consumer tour guide marketplace.